-Heath & Safety legislation in the country of issue take precedence over these examples.
+Health & Safety legislation in the country of issue take precedence over these examples.

-Cleaning Receipt (Wash Receipt).
+Cleaning Receipt (Wash Receipt)

 CLEANING COMPANY NAME AND ADDRESS:

 TANK IDENTIFICATION NO:

-PLACE OF ISSUE: DATE & TIME of ISSUE:
+PLACE OF ISSUE: DATE/TIME OF ISSUE:

 CLEANING PROCESS:

 LAST CARGO:

 U.N.
 NO:

 REMARKS.

-INSPECTION FROM THE MANLID WITHOUT TANK ENTRY YES / NO
+INSPECTION FROM THE MANLID WIT FHOUT TANK ENTRY YES / NO

 INSPECTION FROM INSIDE THE TANK YES / NO

-A visual inspection has been carried out and the interior of the tank, valves and fittings are free of contamination, previous cargo and odour.
+A visual inspection has been carried out and the interior of the tank,

+valves and fittings are free of contamination, previous cargo and odour.

 The tank is clean and dry.

-NAME (PRINT) SIGNED
+NAME (PRINT): SIGNED:

 The Authorised Supervisor.

-Cleanliness Report (Certificate).
+Cleaning Report (Certificate)

 SURVEY COMPANY NAME & ADDRESS:

 TANK IDENTIFICATION NO:

-PLACE OF ISSUE: DATE & TIME of ISSUE:
+PLACE OF ISSUE: DATE/TIME OF ISSUE :

-CLEANING COMPANY NAME & ADDRESS:
+CLEANING COMPANY NAME & ADDF RESS:

 CLEANING PROCESS:

 LAST CARGO: U.N.
 NO:

-EXTERIOR - FRAME, TANK WALKWAY, MARKINGS CLEAN OF CONTAMINATION YES / NO
+EXTERIOR - FRAME, TANK WALKWAY, MARKINGS CLEAN OF CONTAMINATION YES / NO YES / NO

-INTERIOR CLEAN OF CONTAMINATION & ODOUR: YES / NO
+INTERIOR CLEAN OF CONTAMINATION & ODOUR: YES / NO YES / NO

-VALVES, MAN-WAY, FITTINGS CLEAN OF CONTAMINATION & ODOUR: YES / NO
+VALVES, MAN-WAY, FITTINGS

+CLEAN OF CONTAMINATION & ODOUR: YES YES / NO

-REMARKS:
+REMARKS.

-INSPECTION FROM THE MANLID WITHOUT TANK ENTRY YES / NO INSPECTION FROM INSIDE THE TANK YES / NO A visual inspection has been carried out in good lighting conditions and the interior of the tank, valves and fittings are free of contamination, previous cargo and odour.
+INSPECTION FROM THE MANLID WITHOUT TANK ENTRY YES / NO YES / NO

+INSPECTION FROM INSIDE THE TANK YES / NO

+A visual inspection has been carried out and the interior of the tank, valves and fittings are free of contamination, previous cargo and odour.
 The tank is clean and dry.

-NAME (PRINT) SIGNED
+NAME (PRINT): SIGNED:

 (being the qualified surveyor)

-Entry Permit (Confined Space Entry Permit).
+Entry Permit (Confined Space Entry Permit)

-Requirements for this permit might vary by the Heath & Safety legislation in the country of issue and which takes precedence over this example.
+Requirements for this permit might vary according to the Health & Safety legislation in the country of use and which takes precedence over this example.